webmaeistro/devz-docz/web/server/go.md

 [json](https://golang.org/pkg/encoding/json/)
 and [sqlx](https://godoc.org/gitlab.com/jmoiron/sqlx) packages.
-This is not to prescribe specific packages, but to provide a more decorative example that may be encountered in a Martin's experience codebase.
+This is not to prescribe specific packages, but to provide a more decorative example that may be encountered in a I codebase.

 Interacting with this model is likely going to happen in two ways: